-Janette has been in the field of mental health since 1989, and presently owns Minneapolis Therapy and Marriage Counseling.
+Janette has been in the field of mental health since 1989..
 In addition to being a prominent individual psychologist and relationship therapist, Dr. Ayd has a great depth and breath of experience in the field of psychology.
 Her experience includes private practice, inpatient and outpatient mental health, hospice, managed care, community mental health.
 She has also worked as a clinical director and provided supervision to numerous therapists in training.
-Janette has a down-to-earth, warm approach and is comfortable and confident with herself as a person and a professional psychologist.
+Dr. Ayd has a down-to-earth, warm approach and is comfortable and confident with herself as a person and a professional psychologist.
 She has wide-ranging experience dealing with many mental health issues such as depression, anxiety, bipolar, mood disorders, and stress related disorders.
 Janette is a positive, cognitive behavioral therapist who incorporates mindfulness and spirituality into therapy sessions.
 She works out of a comfortable home office in a pleasant atmosphere.
 With compassion and understanding, she helps people build on their strengths to attain the personal growth they are committed to accomplishing.

 Working as a psychologist is a privilege.
 By invitation, I am allowed into the psychological, emotional and spiritual realms of my clients’ lives.
 It is a trust I take seriously and consider the relationship between a psychologist and client the most important factor of successful therapy.

 As the healthcare landscape changed to one of big business and politics, so did my dissatisfaction with the system’s inability to cut through red tape and bureaucracy.
-The limitations of a strict medical psychiatric model left me feeling empty and frustrated as time went on.
+The limitations of a strict psychiatric medical model left me feeling empty and frustrated.
 I needed to get back to the basics of working with patients rather than spending hours in meetings where egos loomed large.
 The disease model no longer worked.
 I needed to spread my wings and knew I needed a more eclectic, holistic approach.
 My identity as a professional psychologist has evolved into what it is today from the successes along the way, but more often from the mistakes I made.